DevExpress/devextreme-documentation/concepts/05 UI Components/NumberBox/00 Getting Started with NumberBox/10 Limit and Format the Value.md

 NumberBox allows you to display the input values in a custom format.
 To define this format, assign it to the [format](/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#format) property.

-In the following code, you can see how to specify the initial value, limit the input values, and apply a custom format:
+In the following code, you can see how to specify the initial value, limit the input values, and apply a custom format.

 ---
 ##### jQuery